metaplex-foundation/mpl-candy-guard/README.md

 A **guard** is a modular piece of code that can be easily added to the Candy Guard program, providing great flexibility and simplicity to support specific features without having to modify directly the Candy Machine program.
 Adding new guards is supported by conforming to specific interfaces, with changes isolated to the individual guard – e.g., each guard can be created and modified in isolation.
 This architecture also provides the flexibility to enable/disable guards without requiring code changes, as each guard has an enable/disable "switch".

-### Guards

 The Candy Guard program contains a set of core access control guards that can be enabled/disabled:

+- `AddressGate`: restricts the mint to a single address
+- `AllowList`: uses a wallet address list to determine who is allowed to mint
 - `BotTax`: configurable tax (amount) to charge invalid transactions
+- `EndDate`: determines a date to end the mint
+- `Gatekeeper`: captcha integration
+- `MintLimit`: specified a limit on the number of mints per wallet
+- `NftGate`: restricts the mint to holders of a specified collection
-- `Lamports`: set the price of the mint in SOL
+- `NftPayment`: set the price of the mint as an NFT of a specified collection
+- `RedeemedAmount`: determines the end of the mint based on a total amount minted
-- `SplToken`: set the price of the mint in spl-token amount
+- `SolPayment`: set the price of the mint in SOL
-- `LiveDate`: controls when the mint is allowed
+- `StartDate`: determines the start date of the mint
 - `ThirdPartySigner`: requires an additional signer on the transaction
-- `Whitelist`: allows the creation of a whitelist with specific mint date and discount price
+- `TokenGate`: restricts the mint to holders of a specified spl-token
-- `Gatekeeper`: captcha integration
-- `EndSettings`: determines a rule to end the mint period based on date or amount
+- `TokenPayment`: set the price of the mint in spl-token amount
-- `AllowList`: uses a wallet address list to determine who is allowed to mint
-- `MintLimit`: enforces mint limits on wallet addresses
-- `NftPayment`: requires an NFT as a payment method

 ## Account